 Policy Development Process in the AFRINIC service region

-This document describes the AfriNIC Policy Development Process (PDP).
-The policies are documented AfriNIC community decisions that directly determine the rules by which AfriNIC manages and administers Internet number resources.
+This section describes the AFRINIC Policy Development Process (PDP).
+Policies are documented AFRINIC community decisions that directly determine the rules by which AFRINIC manages and administers Internet number resources.

-The procedures described in this document are designed to be fair, open and objective and are intended to:
+The procedures described herein are designed to be fair, open and objective and are intended to:

-All policies are developed by the Internet community following three principles: openness, transparency and fairness.
+All policies are developed by the Internet community following the three principles of openness, transparency and fairness.
 The Internet community initiates and discusses the proposals.
-If consensus is reached on the draft policy, it is recommended to the AfriNIC Board of Directors for adoption as a policy.
+If consensus is reached on the draft policy, it is recommended to the AFRINIC Board of Directors for adoption as a policy.

 All policies are developed in an open forum in which anyone may participate.
 There are no qualifications for participation.

-The Policy Development Working Group has two Chairs to perform the administrative functions of the group.
-The Working Group Chairs will be chosen by the AfriNIC community during the Public Policy Meeting and they will serve staggered two-year terms.
-The term ends during the first Public Policy Meeting meeting corresponding to the end of the term for which they were appointed.
+The Policy Development Working Group has two Chairs to perform its administrative functions.
+The PDWG Chairs are chosen by the AFRINIC community during the Public Policy Meeting and serve staggered two-year terms.
+The term ends during the first Public Policy Meeting corresponding to the end of the term for which they were appointed.
 A term may begin or end no sooner than the first day of the Public Policy Meeting and no later than the last day of the Public Policy Meeting as determined by the mutual agreement of the current Chair and the new Chair.

 If the Working Group Chair is unable to serve his or her full term, the Working Group may select a replacement to serve the remainder of the term.
 If the Working Group Chairs are unable to attend the Public Policy Meeting, the Working Group shall nominate a Chair for the session.
 Anyone present at the meeting, whether in person or by remote participation, may participate in the selection process for a temporary Chair.

 The draft policy shall be available for review for at least four weeks before the next Public Policy Meeting.
 The author(s) shall make the necessary changes to the draft policy according to the feedback received.
-The Working Group Chair(s) may request AfriNIC to provide an analysis, technical, financial, legal or other, of the impact of the draft policy.
+The Working Group Chair(s) may request AFRINIC to provide an analysis (technical, financial, legal or other), of the impact of the draft policy proposal.